Greece › Mainland Greece Best Places

 - Hiking: You can enjoy Meteora without the need to actually visit the monasteries by hiking along a pretty well-defined series of hiking trails.
 Visit Meteora offers some excellent hiking and sightseeing tours.

 - Divani Meteora Hotel – Kalambaka’s more upscale traditional hotel.
-It offers an airy, modern interior and a garden swimming pool. • +30 24 3202 3330 • Map
+It offers an airy, modern interior and two swimming pools – one indoors, one in a lovely garden. • +30 24 3202 3330 • Map

 Getting To and From Kalambaka